 Yes, Florida is one of 12 states that follow no-fault laws.
 As mentioned, in a no-fault state, a driver’s PIP insurance will pay for medical expenses and lost wages for themselves and their passengers up to policy limits after an accident, regardless of who caused the crash.
 PDL insurance pays to repair damage to other people’s property.

-One of the main differences between fault states and no-fault states is the type of insurance that is required.
+One of the main differences between fault (or tort) states and no-fault states is the type of insurance that is required.
 Most fault states require drivers to carry bodily injury liability and property damage liability insurance.
-So what are the two types of required insurance coverage to comply with Florida’s no-fault law?
-In Florida, drivers are often required to carry PIP and PDL coverage.
+In Florida, drivers are only required to carry PIP and PDL coverage.

 Penalties for driving without insurance in Florida